sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - excel/index.md

 **Note:** A bulk file upload feature is coming soon.

-# Quick extractions

-Let's use example documents to show how to quickly extract data.

  In this tutorial you'll learn to:

 - upload new bank statements to the Sensible app